Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### Availability zones are used to replicate data and applications to multiple regions
+### Availability zones are used to replicate data and applications to multiple regions.

 - [ ] Yes.
 - [x] No.